 “Because there aren’t many female representatives watching out for other women, issues that we are facing aren’t being prioritized as they should be compared to other issues that directly affect those in the position of power.”

 Sopheap urged authorities to work with civil society to improve the lives and livelihoods of women and girls across the country.

 “Rather than silencing critical voices, the government should view civil society in Cambodia as a partner,” she said.

-According to local right’s based NGO, LICHADHO, authorities attempted to block various women’s day events in Tbong Khmum and Kampong Speu provinces, but were eventually able to proceed.
+According to local right’s based NGO, LICADHO, authorities attempted to block various women’s day events in Tbong Khmum and Kampong Speu provinces, but were eventually able to proceed.

 Shauna O’Mahony, founder of feminist network Phnom Fem Fest noted while some of the more expat-oriented events were designed to commercially take advantage of the IWD celebrations, the key messages of equality gave them legitimacy.

 “Some of these events are often entirely commercial under the guise of ‘Feminism’ and some are pure grassroots,” she said.